root-project/root/README/ReleaseNotes/v614/index.md

 ## Removed interfaces

 ## Core Libraries
+   - Dictionary generation for classes with a deleted default ctor is now supported.
    - Optimize away redundant deserialization of template specializations.
 This reduces the memory footprint for hsimple by around 30% while improving the runtime performance for various cases by around 15%.
    - When ROOT is signaled with a SIGUSR2 (i.e. on Linux and MacOS X) it will now print a backtrace.
    - Move RStringView.h to ROOT/RStringView.hxx and always include ROOT/RStringView.hxx instead of RStringView.h for backward compatibility